 I saw a rat run across the room behind her.
 We didn’t talk about that either.

 It took me two hours to get ready.
 I went through outfit after outfit, trying to find a way of incorporating the blue shirt he’d bought me not long after we’d met.
 I was nervous about photographing him – I feared he might judge the way I worked.
-I tried to forget that Mehdi was a photographer and made my way to his house carrying my camera and a bag of tomorrow’s clothes.
-It was 11pm.
+I tried to forget that Mehdi was a photographer.

 We stayed up late drinking red wine and talking, increasingly comfortable with each other.
 I tried to tell him how much I liked him, but the words stumbled as they came out.

-After we’d had sex, we lay beside each other in a dim room, lit red and full of shadows.
+After we’d had sex, we lay beside each other in a dim lit room.
 I reached for my camera and moved around the bed, photographing him while he unfolded his body in the glowing light.

 When Imogen arrives Katharine doesn’t seem to know whether or not to let her in.
 Imogen hasn’t seen her since school (she hardly spoke to her then).
 Neither of them can relax until Imogen asks her about the dress.